TCU rallies for 43-40 win in 2 OTs over No. 8 Oklahoma St

 The teams traded touchdowns in the first overtime, with receivers getting wide open for big plays.

-Max Duggan threw a 25-yard touchdown pass to a wide-open Quentin Johnston on the second play of overtime for TCU.
-The Cowboys were then facing fourth-and-9 when Spencer Sanders found Braydon Johnson by himself for a 23-yard gain to the 1, setting up Dominic Richardson’s tying TD run.
+Duggan threw a 25-yard touchdown pass to a wide-open Quentin Johnston on the second play of overtime for TCU (6-0, 3-0 Big 12).
+The Cowboys were then facing fourth-and-9 when Sanders found Braydon Johnson by himself for a 23-yard gain to the 1, setting up Dominic Richardson’s tying TD run.

-”It shows the culture of this team,” Duggan said of the comeback.

-Oklahoma State (5-1, 2-1) got the ball to start the second overtime, but after a holding penalty and three incomplete passes in a row, the Cowboys had to settle for Tanner Brown’s fourth field goal, a 52-yarder.
+Oklahoma State (5-1, 2-1), which beat TCU 63-17 without Duggan last November, got the ball to start the second overtime.
+But the Cowboys had to settle for Tanner Brown’s fourth field goal, a 52-yarder, after a holding call and three consecutive incomplete passes.

-”He has a burning desire to be a great player,” Dykes said of Johnston. ”He’s not an Instagram guy.
-He just likes to play football.”
+It was pure pandemonium when Miller got into the end zone for his second touchdown.
+He finished with 104 yards rushing on 22 carries, including another TD on a 3-yard run in the fourth quarter.

-Sanders ran for touchdowns on Oklahoma State’s first two drives of the game, but was only 16-of-36 passing for 245 yards with a touchdown and an interception after not practicing all week.
+Sanders was only 16 of 36 passing for 245 yards with a touchdown and an interception after not practicing all week.
 He dinged his right (throwing) shoulder late in their win over Texas Tech last week, but insisted he was fine and that the lack of practice wasn’t the problem.

-”It’s just football at the end of the day,” Sanders said after gaining 68 yards on 11 carries. ”I just had to physically come out and play better.”
+“It’s just football at the end of the day,” Sanders said.
+“I just had to physically come out and play better.”

-The Cowboys jumped out to a 24-7 lead only five minutes into the second quarter on an incredible 22-yard TD catch by John Paul Richardson, who was tangled with cornerback Josh Newton, reached out his right hand and pulled the ball into his chest.
+The Cowboys led 24-7 five minutes into the second quarter after an incredible 22-yard TD catch by John Paul Richardson, who was tangled with cornerback Josh Newton, reached out his right hand and pulled the ball into his chest.

 TCU used a little trickery to tie the game at 30-30 with 1:57 left in regulation.
 After a shift in the backfield for running back Emari Demarcado to take the shotgun snap, he handed the ball right back to Duggan, who found tight end Jared Wiley wide open in the right flat for a 10-yard touchdown.
 Wiley had a 13-yard catch two plays before that on that eight-play, 94-yard drive.